LLNL/axom/src/axom/mir/docs/sphinx/mir_clipping.rst

 ``axom::mir::clipping::ClipField`` class.
 The class can be instantiated with several template arguments that govern where it will execute, which coordset and topology types it supports, and how it performs intersection.
-The input to the algorithm is a Blueprint mesh and when instantiated with coordset and topology views appropriate for the input data, the algorithm can operate on a wide variety of mesh types.
+The input to the algorithm is a Blueprint mesh.
+When instantiated with coordset and topology views appropriate for the input data, the algorithm can operate on a wide variety of mesh types.
 This includes 2D/3D structured and unstructured topologies that can be represented using finite elements.